MySQL

 deserializer

-A deserializer that converts SourceRecord records to a specific type.
-Valid values include:
+The deserializer that deserializes SourceRecord type records to a specified type.
+Valid values:

 • JsonDebeziumDeserializationSchema: Converts SourceRecord to a JSON-formatted string.